Rama Devi (Bihar politician)

-Rama Devi (born 1948) is an Indian politician from Bihar and belongs to Bhartiya Janata Party.
+Rama Devi (born 5 May 1949) is an Indian politician from Bihar and belongs to Bharatiya Janata Party.
 She is on the Panel of chairpersons of the 17th Lok Sabha as of 2019.

 Biography

-Rama Devi was born on 8 August 1948 at Lalganj in Vaishali district.
+Rama Devi was born on 5 May 1949 at Lalganj in Vaishali district.
 She had studied Law and resides at Muzaffarpur.
 She was member of 12th Lok Sabha from Bihar during 1998-1999 from Motihari on RJD ticket.